 This programme provides an excellent grounding in business law, for those interested in pursuing a career in legal practice or in the commercial world.
 Students can choose from a range of modules at an advanced level and tailor their LLM to suit their interests and career plans.
 You will expand your knowledge of business law from a national, regional and international perspective.
 Modules include such diverse options as EU Competition Law, Advanced Intellectual Property Law, and European Consumer Law to Global Issues in Contemporary Labour Law.
 This programme provides students with an opportunity to engage with leading commercial practitioners to develop their legal expertise and skills in business law.

-- Prestigious pacements with leading commercial law firms are offered to the top 5 students on the programme.
+- Prestigious placements with leading commercial law firms are offered to 5 students on the programme.
+Selection is on the basis of interview by the firm.

 - Focus on skills and employability to equip students with key business skills including critical thinking, drafting legal submissions, negotiation, advocacy and mediation.